Fasping/Fasping/README.md

 <br>

-<h3 align="center">I'm a fullstack developer focus on frontend side with a passion for creating solid, scalable products with excellent user experiences.
+<h3 align="center">I am a full-stack developer who specializes in frontend development with a passion for creating solid, scalable products with excellent user experiences.

 </h3>
 <br>